bojunz/2022Fall_projects/README.md

 The common fish with a high probability changed more, and the rare fish changed less<br>
 <!-- ![image](https://github.com/yibow5/2022Fall_projects/blob/main/Images/Bait_structure.png)<br> -->
 <img src="https://github.com/yibow5/2022Fall_projects/blob/main/Images/Bait_structure.png" height="455">

-## Conclusion
-* The variability that can arise in a sampling program using different types of baits.
-A total of 139 fish species were recorded.
-Fish assemblage structure and richness varied significantly between different baits.<br>
-* In terms of richness, the improvement of premium bait (mackerel) is the most obvious, with 57 different species in 100 fish, followed by common bait (shrimp), with an average of 44 different species in 100 fish.<br>
-* For the structure change of fish quantity, premium bait or common bait has little effect on rare fish, but the structure change of common fish is larger.
-It is speculated that because the probability of rare fish and high-level fish increases, they are easier to be caught When it arrives, the number of common fish will be relatively reduced.